 A clear view into early learning

-Younger children are taught and assessed differently than older students.
-Edsby handles this.
+Because younger children are taught and assessed differently than older students.

 Subjective performance indicators

 Young children are rarely evaluated with the same grades or complex rubrics as older students.
 In early grades, subjective performance indicators in Edsby can reflect achievement using colored distinctions like blue for excellent, green for good, yellow for satisfactory and red for needs improvement.
 Or other progress levels used by the district can be used.
 These indicators can communicate a child’s progress against federal or local standards.

 Many districts use a team teaching approach in students’ early years.
 Edsby classes are built to support multiple teachers.
 Edsby’s panorama feature, which shares everything having to do with a student’s progress, can be accessed by all educators in a school.
 Private groups and other features give teachers ways to collaborate for young students’ success.

 In Edsby, electronic portfolios of students’ best work are maintained by the student and can be viewed by the parent.
 In earliest grades, teachers can place items into students’ portfolios on their behalf, adding first records of their learning journey.
 A student’s portfolio stays available in Edsby their entire K-12 career.

 Input from and connections with everyone involved in a student’s education